milapruiett/Pineneedle-Milkweed-SSA/README.md

 ## Species Description:
 *A. linaria* is a rare milkweed species in the US, but common and found throughout Mexico.
 It can grow up to 4 feet tall, but is typically around 2 feet tall.
 It flowers in the spring and summer annually.
 It has small, white flowers, woody stems, and needle-shaped leaves.
+Small plants are sometimes mistaken for juvenile pine trees.

 ## Habitat Description:
 - Dry rocky slopes and mesas
 - elevation: 1500-6000ft

 ## Larval Host Information:
-It is known to be a host plant for monarch butterflies and other pollinators.
-However, it is used only occassionally due to its relative toxicity.
+It is known to be a host plant for monarch butterflies, Queen Butterflies (will feed on other wildflowers instead) and other pollinators.
+However, it is used only occasionally due to its relative toxicity.

 ## Data Sources for Occurence and Distribution Modeling:
 - GBIF